 Corinne Kisner is the Director of Programs at NACTO.
-In this role, she facilitates networks of peer cities working to build safe, sustainable transportation systems and equitable, active cities through better street design and transportation policy.
-Corinne directs the annual Designing Cities conference and facilitates city policy initiatives on issues such as Vision Zero, planning for automated vehicles, and integrating green stormwater infrastructure into multi-modal street design.
-Corinne also oversees NACTO’s communications, external partnerships, and leadership development program for city transportation officials.
+In this role, she convenes and facilitates networks of peer cities working to build safe, sustainable transportation systems and equitable, active cities through better street design and transportation policy.
+Corinne directs the annual Designing Cities conference; developed and launched Leadership NACTO, a new leadership development program for city transportation officials; and supports Green Light for Great Streets, a program aiming to identify and remove barriers to city project delivery.
+Corinne also oversees NACTO’s communications and external partnerships and supports national policy work.

-Prior to joining NACTO, Corinne held a Mayoral Fellowship at the City of Chicago, worked as the Sustainability Associate in the Center for Research & Innovation at the National League of Cities, and worked at the Climate Institute in Washington, DC.
-She received a Taubman Scholarship to pursue a Master of Urban Planning degree from the University of Michigan and holds a Bachelor of Science in Foreign Service from Georgetown University.
+In early 2016, Corinne was selected to be a part of the inaugural cohort of the Forefront Fellowship at the Urban Design Forum.
+Prior to joining NACTO, Corinne held a Mayoral Fellowship at the City of Chicago, supported the launch of Ann Arbor’s bike share system in her role at the Clean Energy Coalition, worked as the Sustainability Associate in the Center for Research & Innovation at the National League of Cities, and coordinated the 2010 Asilomar International Conference on Climate Intervention Technologies in her role at the Climate Institute in Washington, DC.
+She received a Taubman Scholarship to pursue a Master of Urban Planning degree from the University of Michigan, and won the Helene M. Overly Scholarship from the WTS Michigan Chapter during her graduate studies.
+Corinne also holds a Bachelor of Science in Foreign Service from Georgetown University.